-Entry Name Possible Operands Comments Page MESSAGE_LOG_RETENTION_PERIOD= months This entry supports your AUDITING policy.
-A value of 3 months is suggested.
-This value may need to be adjusted up or down, depending on the amount of DirMaint activity on your system and the size of the minidisk you have allocated for the transaction history files.
-35 MESSAGE_LOGGING_FILETYPE= MESSAGE_LOGGING_FILTER_EXIT= TRANSLOG DVHXLF EXEC These entries support your AUDITING policy.
-You may control what messages are LOGGED and where they are LOGGED.
-35 ONLINE= OFFLINE or SCHED or IMMED This value determines the initial value of the ONLINE CONTROL file.
-After DIRMAINT has been initialized, the value be changed using the DIRM OFFLINE and DIRM ONLINE commands.
-30 PURGE_COMMAND_PROCESSING= FULL or SHORT This statement specifies whether LINK and MDISK directory statements in a directory entry being added are processed using full authorization checking, or if they are allowed to short cut any of the LINK and AMDISK authorization checks.
-36 Note: This entry could also affect your OBJECT REUSE policy.
+Entry Name Possible Operands Comments Page POSIX_CHANGE_NOTIFICATION_EXIT= DVHXPESM EXEC Identifies the exit to be called to issue the necessary RACF commands for DIRMAINT POSIXGLIST, POSIXGROUP, POSIXINFO, POSIXFSROOT, POSIXIUPGM, POSIXIWDIR, POSIXUD, and POSIXOPT command processing.
+38 POSIX_UID_AUTO_RANGE= low high This entry specifies a UID range for use during automatic assignment of POSIX UIDs to users during DIRM ADD and DIRM POSIXINFO operations.
+The input parms consist of two integer values, the first represents the lower bound, the second represents the upper bound.
+Note there is a space between low and high .
+33 PURGE_COMMAND_PROCESSING= FULL or SHORT This statement specifies whether LINK and MDISK directory statements in a directory entry being added are processed using full authorization checking, or if they are allowed to short cut any of the LINK and AMDISK authorization checks.
+Note: This entry could also affect your OBJECT REUSE policy.
 Use of the PURGE_COMMAND_PROCESSING= SHORT will bypass the disk cleanup.
-PW_INTERVAL_FOR_GEN= 0 0 This identifies how old a general user's logon password may become before entering a WARNING period, and before entering the EXPIRED period.
+33 PW_INTERVAL_FOR_GEN= 0 0 This identifies how old a general user's logon password may become before entering a WARNING period, and before entering the EXPIRED period.
 The first value must be less than the second value.
 The second value must be less than or equal to 373 (one year plus one week grace).
 Use of 0 0 disables checking.
-38
+35 PW_INTERVAL_FOR_PRIV= 0 0 This identifies how old a privileged user's logon password may become before entering a WARNING period and before entering the EXPIRED period.
+The first value must be less than the second value.
+The second value must be less than or equal to 373 (one year plus one week grace).
+Use of 0 0 disables checking.
+Blanks cause privileged users' passwords to be treated the same as general users.
+35